KhronosGroup/glTF/schema/README.md

 ```

 Also, JSON in general can be valdiated with [JSONLint](http://jsonlint.com/), which can be useful for validating the glTF schema itself.

+_TODO: JSON Schema is not rigorous like XML.
+We need custom tools to fully validate an asset._

 <!-- ----------------------------------------------------------------------- -->
 <a name="schema">